Jakub Hronec

-Jakub Hronec (born 5 September 1992 in Banská Bystrica) is a Slovak footballer who currently plays as a midfielder for ASK Mannersdorf.

-His former club was a Bulgarian giant Ludogorets Razgrad.
+Jakub Hronec (born 5 September 1992) is a Slovak professional footballer who plays as a midfielder.
+His former club was a Bulgarian club Ludogorets Razgrad.

 Career

 Born in Banská Bystrica, Hronec began his youth career at FK Dukla.
 At the age of 10 he moved from Baník Pezinok to Inter Bratislava.

 Hronec joined the Birmingham City Academy in 2008, when he turned 16.

-Ludogorets Razgrad

 On 19 August 2011, Hronec joined Bulgarian Ludogorets Razgrad on a three-year contract for an undisclosed fee.

 Two weeks later, Kaliakra Kavarna signed Jakub on a four-month loan deal.
 On 3 October, he made his Bulgarian A PFG debut, in their 3–0 loss against Slavia Sofia.
 He scored his first goal on 21 October, in a 3–2 away loss against Levski Sofia after a long-distance effort.

 In January 2012, Hronec returned to Ludogorets, but was not able to establish himself as part of the first team.